LAF Diversity, Equity, and Inclusion Resources

 Creative Reaction Lab

 The Creative Reaction Lab educates, trains, and challenges Black and Latinx youth to become leaders in designing healthy and racially equitable communities.

 LAF Scholarships to support diversity and access

-Thanks to increases in the number and amount of awards for underrepresented groups, LAF scholarships now include at least $25,000 specifically for Black, Indigenous, and People of Color (BIPOC) landscape architecture students.
+Thanks to increases in the number and amount of awards for underrepresented groups, LAF scholarships include at least $40,000 specifically for BIPOC landscape architecture students.
 Eligible candidates are undergraduate or graduate students enrolled at colleges and universities in the U.S. and Canada.
 Additional requirements vary by scholarship.

 Each year, applications open in the fall and are due February 1.

 Committing to authentic diversity, equity, and inclusion practices at work and in our schools means committing to them within.
 With no shortage of resources for continued learning, we've selected a handful that speak to common areas of concern in our profession and a few intended to inspire personal growth.